-To develop this plan we engaged with our community using a range of consultation methods including interviews, surveys and focus groups.
-We asked the Port Phillip community for their ideas about what they expect from our libraries and how our libraries could do more to help them.
-The many and varied responses have been defined into five key areas for action; the creation of spaces that are beautiful and help people to build connections, responsive programming, a great library collection and future oriented technology.
+To develop this plan we engaged with our community using a range of consultation methods including interviews, surveys and focus groups, we asked the Port Phillip community for their ideas about what they expect from our libraries and how our libraries could do more to help them.
+The many and varied responses crystalised into five key areas for action; the creation of spaces that are beautiful and help people to build connections, responsive programming, a great library collection and future oreinted technology.